IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 # UID2 Operator: AWS Marketplace Integration Guide

 The UID2 Operator is the API server in the UID2 ecosystem.
-To protect Personally Identifiable Information (PII) from unauthorized access, the UID2 Operator solution is enhanced with AWS Nitro Enclave technology.

-(gwh/cc_01: who uses AWS marketplace?
-Is this only for private operator?
-Should we say that?
-Proposed mod below.)

-The UID2 Operator is the API server in the UID2 ecosystem.
-For a Private Operator service running in AWS Marketplace, the UID2 Operator solution is enhanced with AWS Nitro Enclave technology.
-This is an additional security measure to protect Personally Identifiable Information (PII) from unauthorized access.
+For a Private Operator service running in AWS Marketplace, the UID2 Operator solution is enhanced with [AWS Nitro](https://aws.amazon.com/ec2/nitro/) Enclave technology.
+This is an additional security measure to protect UID2 information from unauthorized access.

 This guide includes the following information: